-1.8.
+1.6.
 Prohibition against Retaliation

-Dominican University strictly prohibits any adverse action against any individual for reporting, providing information, or exercising their rights under non-discrimination or sexual misconduct policies.
-No individual who makes a complaint alleging a violation of these policies or who participates in the investigation or resolution of such a complaint shall be subject to retaliation as a result of such activity or participation.
-Retaliation exists when action is taken against a complainant or participant in the complaint process that 1) adversely affects the individual's employment or their opportunity to access or benefit from the University's programs or activities; and 2) is motivated in whole or in part by the individual's participation in the complaint process.
-Retaliatory actions include threats or actual violence against a person or that person's property, inciting adverse education and or employment consequences.
-Retaliation may also involve ridicule, intimidation, bullying, colluding with others to embarrass or punish an individual who brought a complaint forward or against an individual who participated in an investigation or a hearing.
+Dominican University strictly prohibits any adverse action against any individual for reporting incidents, providing information, or exercising their rights under this policy.
+No individual who makes a complaint alleging a violation of this policy or who participates in the investigation or resolution of a complaint shall be subject to retaliation as a result of such activity or participation.
+Retaliation is defined as conduct that 1) adversely affects the individual's employment or their opportunity to access or benefit from the University's programs or activities; and 2) is motivated in whole or in part by the individual's participation in the complaint process.
+Retaliation exists when action is taken against a complainant or participant during the complaint process or after the resolution of a complaint

+Retaliatory actions include threats or actual violence against a person or that person's property or threats on social media.
+Retaliation may involve engaging in ridicule, intimidation, bullying, or inciting adverse educational or employment consequences, or colluding with others to embarrass or punish an individual who filed a complaint or participated in an investigation, or hearing.
+Retaliation is not limited to the complainant or respondent- any individual or group of individuals involved in an investigation can engage in or be affected by retaliatory conduct.

-Any acts of retaliation, as defined above, shall be grounds for disciplinary action, up to and including expulsion for students and termination of employment for faculty and staff.
+Any acts of retaliation shall be grounds for disciplinary action, up to and including dismissal from the University for students and termination of employment for faculty and staff.